Skip to main content

 6. Make safe choices.
 Recognize avalanche-prone terrain and unsafe ice

-• Know that avalanches can break loose in slopes that are higher than five meters, and steeper than 30 degrees.
+• Be aware that avalanches can occur in slopes that are higher than 5 meters, and steeper than 30 degrees.

-• Even if it is flat where you walk, you can trigger an avalanche on the mountainside above you.
+• Even if you're on flat terrain, you can trigger an avalanche on the mountainside above you.

-• An avalanche can go three times as far as the height of the overhang from which it is triggered.
+• An avalanche can go three times as far as the height of the slope where it originates.

 • Avoid terrain traps, such as narrow stream valleys.
 Think about what happens if there is an avalanche.

-• Be aware of ice conditions when walking on regulated waters, and in inlet and outlet areas.
+• Be aware of ice conditions when walking on regulated lakes, and areas near inlets and outlets.

 7. Use a map and compass.
 Always know where you are